 Formal and Informal Recognition – Great Discipline Alternatives

-This article builds on a 2017 article that provided four steps to effective rule enforcement.
+This article builds on a past article that provided four steps to effective rule enforcement.
 In that foundational article, I focused on the need for clear, well-communicated rules that are consistently enforced through the use of primarily positive, and in some cases, negative consequences.
 In this article, I look at how effective formal and informal recognition approaches serve as great discipline alternatives.

 EXPLORE MORE: Four Keys to Effective Rule Enforcement